When comparing Bogota vs Medellin, which is better?

-If we had to pin it all down to one city, it has to be Medellin.
+If I had to pin it all down to one city, it has to be Medellin.

-Traveling to one of these two cities soon?
-See these ideas on the best places to visit in Colombia for even more inspiration.
+Will you be traveling to one of these two cities soon?
+See these ideas on safe places to visit in Colombia for even more inspiration on where to go.

 📌 Like this article?
 Pin it…

 “Dear friend!
 Some links in this post contain affiliate links.
 Meaning, if you click through and make a purchase, book a hostel or sign up for a tour, I may earn a small commission at no additional cost to you.
 Your support means a lot and helps me to keep traveling and maintaining the quality of this site for you.”